EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: EgoExo-Fitness Dataset

 We compare EgoExo-Fitness with popular ego- and exo-centric full body action understanding datasets \cref{tab:comprison_datasets}.
 EgoExo-Fitness is the first dataset that features synchronized exo- and ego-centric videos to address egocentric full-body action understanding across dimensions of ``what'', ``when'' and ``how well''.
 Additionally, EgoExo-Fitness introduces novel annotations on interpretable action judgement (\ie, keypoint verifications and comments on how well an action is performed), which make EgoExo-Fiteness different from existing datasets.
 With synchronized videos and rich annotations, EgoExo-Fitness provides new resources for studying view characteristics, cross-view modeling, and action guiding.
 It is also notable that for a fair comparison, we select a subset from Ego4D \cite{ego4d}, which includes scenarios of technical full-body actions (e.g., dancing, and working-out).

 Note that a recent proposed large-scale dataset Ego-Exo4D \cite{egoexo4d} also contains \emph{full-body (physical)} action videos collected by synchronized ego-exo cameras.
 Besides, they both attend to \emph{how well} an action is performed and propose novel corresponding annotations.
-What makes our dataset different from Ego-Exo4D lines in the following ways (also shown in \cref{tab:comprison_datasets_egoexo_partial}): \begin{itemize} \item \textbf{New scenario is focused on.} We focus on the scenario of natural fitness practicing and collect dynamic action sequence videos (containing 3 to 6 different actions).
+What makes our dataset different from Ego-Exo4D lines in the following ways (also shown in \cref{tab:comprison_datasets_egoexo_partial}): {\textbf{(1) \emph{New scenario is focused on}}}.
+We focus on the scenario of natural fitness practising and collect dynamic action sequence videos (containing 3 to 6 different actions).
 However, in Ego-Exo4D, a video is only associated with one type of action/task.
-This makes our dataset better suited for ego-exo full-body action studies on action boundaries and orders.

-\item \textbf{Novel annotations are provided.} We provide text guidance and technical keypoints verification (both NOT included in Ego-Exo4D), which offer more intuitive and detailed identifications of \emph{what is done well} and \emph{what can be improved} in executions than expert commentary in Ego-Exo4D.
-Such annotations enable the pioneering exploration of interpretable action assessment.

-\item \textbf{Other unique characteristics.} We also provide videos captured from two downward cameras for capturing more body details in movements, and annotations of two-level temporal boundaries to enable benchmark constructions. \end{itemize}
+This makes our dataset better suited for ego-exo full-body action studies on action boundaries and orders. {\textbf{(2) \emph{Novel annotations are provided}}}.
+We provide text guidance and technical keypoints verification (both NOT included in Ego-Exo4D), which offer another branch of intuitive and detailed identifications of \emph{what is done well} and \emph{what can be improved} in executions than expert commentary in Ego-Exo4D.
+Such annotations enable the pioneering exploration of interpretable action assessment. {\textbf{(3) \emph{Other unique characteristics}}}.
+We also provide videos captured from two downward ego-cameras for capturing more body details in movements, and annotations of two-level temporal boundaries to enable benchmark constructions.

-For more details about the dataset comparisons, please refer to \cref{sec:more_comparison_datasets}.
+For more details about dataset comparisons, please refer to Appendix A4.